box18naija.com box18naija.com

 Segun Itakorede · 13 min read

-CAF’s Decision to Annul Senegal’s 2025 AFCON Win in Favor of Morocco is Another Questionable Decision in A Long List
+CAF’s Decision On Senegal’s and Morocco’s 2025 AFCON Final is Another Questionable Decision in A Long List

-CAF’s Decision to Annul Senegal’s 2025 AFCON Win in Favor of Morocco is Another Questionable Decision in A Long List
+CAF’s Decision On Senegal’s and Morocco’s 2025 AFCON Final is Another Questionable Decision in A Long List

 Ifeoluwa Ettu · 9 min read